Bok Choy Fried Rice

 Instructions

-• Heat 1 tablespoon of canola oil in a large pan (preferably a cast-iron pan or wok) on medium-low to medium heat.
+• Heat 2 tablespoons of the oil in a large pan (preferably a cast-iron pan or wok) over medium-low to medium heat.

 • Add the sliced mushrooms and cook, stirring occasionally, until they turn golden brown and any liquid from them evaporates.
-Salt them near the end of their cooking time.
+Salt them with ½ teaspoon salt near the end of their cooking time.
 Transfer the mushrooms to a plate and set aside.

-• Heat another 1 tablespoon of canola oil and add the bok choy, yellow onion, and the white part of the scallions.
-The pan should still be hot, so you don't have to wait long for the oil to heat up.
-Season everything with the remaining salt and cook until nicely softened, about 10 minutes.
+• Heat another 2 tablespoons of oil and add the bok choy, yellow onion, and the white part of the scallions.
+The oil should heat quickly.
+Season with the remaining ½ teaspoon salt, and cook for a few minutes until everything softens.

-• Move the cooked bok choy, onions, and scallions to one side of the pan and add the whisked eggs to the other.
-It's OK if some of the eggs run into the cooked vegetables.
-Scramble the eggs on low heat until just barely cooked, then transfer everything to the plate with the mushrooms.
+• Move the bok choy, onions, and scallions to one side of the pan and add the whisked eggs to the other.
+It's OK if some of the eggs seep into the cooked vegetables.
+Scramble the eggs on low heat, stirring often, until just barely cooked, then transfer everything to the plate with the mushrooms.

-• Pour the last 2 teaspoons of canola oil into the pan.
+• Use a paper towel to carefully wipe away any egg that may have stuck to the pan.
+Pour the last 4 teaspoons of oil into the pan.
 Add the ginger and cook for 30 seconds, stirring constantly, then stir in the rice (If your leftover rice is clumpy from sitting in the cold fridge, fluff it up with a fork first.)

-• Pour the soy sauce and sesame oil over the rice and stir everything together quickly to evenly coat the rice.
+• Lower the heat, and pour the soy sauce and sesame oil over the rice.
+Stir everything together quickly to evenly coat it.

 • Stir back in the cooked mushrooms, bok choy, onions, scallions, and eggs.

-• Cook the rice for about 1 minute more, stirring everything together and ensuring the eggs are fully cooked.
-Top with the remaining green scallions and toasted sesame seeds.
+• Cook the rice for about 1 minute more, stirring everything and ensuring the eggs are fully cooked.
+Top with the remaining green scallions and toasted sesame seeds before serving.
 Enjoy!

 Notes